 The Digital Preservation Outreach and Education Network (DPOE-N), hosted at Pratt Institute and New York University and generously supported by the Andrew W. Mellon Foundation, is primarily about connecting cultural heritage professionals with digital preservation professional development opportunities.
 However, the COVID-19 pandemic has challenged the country and its libraries, archives and museums, leading to risks of losing digital information because of unpredictable weather and more frequent and severe natural disasters.
 Hurricanes, floods, and wildfires pose particular risks to cultural heritage institutions due to potential damage to buildings as well as from limitations of local infrastructure to rapidly respond to disasters.
 Recognizing that current needs around digital preservation could be of an emergency nature that extend beyond professional development, we have allocated a modest sum of money ($20K over two years) for emergency hardware support.

 DPOE-N looks to provide emergency hardware support to institutions who are stewarding digital materials that are critically endangered stemming from the COVID-19 outbreak.
 This could include institutions that need to make secondary copies of their digital archives or need to refresh aging storage hardware (older than five years) and are unable to because of budgetary shortfalls stemming from the COVID-19 pandemic.

 - Be located within the United States or its territories.

 - Have 501(c)(3) public charity status, or have an organization with 501(c)(3) public charity status serving as a fiscal sponsor.

-- Have an archive/collection with an annual operating expense budget of over $50,000 and no more than $1 million.
-Please contact us to discuss any extenuating circumstances.
+- Have an archive/collection with an annual operating expense budget roughly between $50,000 and $1 million (exceptions can be made; please contact us to discuss).

 - Have a digital archive/collection.